mongodb/specifications/source/enumerate-collections.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Drivers MAY implement a method that returns a collection object for each
 returned collection, if the driver has such a concept.
+This method MAY be named
+``listMongoCollections``.

 Example return (in PHP, but abbreviated)::